G-Node/g-node-portal/_sources/data_api_specification.txt

 **NEO Raw Data Object**
     NEO® objects are useful when working with the raw data.
 NEO objects include Segments, Analog Signals, Spike Trains etc. (see http://packages.python.org/electrophysiology/classes.html) It is a flexible data structure, compartible with several well-known data-formats, and useful for data analysis.
 You may convert your files to the NEO (native G-Node) structure using API, when the file is convertible (currently supported information extraction from neuroshare-compliant formats, http://neuroshare.sourceforge.net/index.shtml).

+**Label**
+    One of the most important concepts in this context.
+A Label links Raw Data Objects with Property values.
+For example, when I want to indicate that a specific set of Analog Signals was recorded when the stimuli, shown to the subject, had a specific color (e.g. red), I can create a Property called "Stimuli Colors" with color values ("red" and maybe some more) and then for every Analog Signal I create a label, which links the required value ("red") to the signal.
+Thus all selected signals become "labeled" with a specific stimuli color ("red").
+This labeling can be done in bulk mode, please consider section 2.5 of this document.

 **Resource**
     Any item maintained by the API, including sections, datafiles, and NEO objects.